Halloween III: Season of the Witch: Plot

 Cochran takes Daniel to the "final processing" control room and reveals his plan: the microchip on each mask contains a fragment of Stonehenge that he stole.
 Upon viewing the "Big Giveaway" commercial, the microchips on the masks activate, killing the wearer with brain damage and releasing a swarm of insects and snakes that kill anyone nearby.
+Cochran demonstrates the power of the masks to Daniel by killing the Kupfer family who are visiting the factory.

 Cochran locks a mask-clad Daniel in a room and explains his plan to resurrect ancient rituals from his native Celtic lands, sacrificing children at Samhain, the pagan celebration of the coming winter.
 Daniel escapes his bonds and rescues Ellie.
 He sneaks into the control room, activates the commercial on the screens, and pours a box of the medallions from a ceiling rafter, killing everyone.
 The Stonehenge remnant kills Cochran and a massive fire destroys the factory.
-As they flee, Daniel is attacked by Ellie, who is actually an android replacement, which he destroys after a struggle and car crash.
+As they flee, Daniel is attacked by Ellie, who is now actually an android replacement, which he destroys after a struggle and car crash.
 He flees on foot to Walter's shop and frantically contacts television networks, attempting to stop the commercial broadcast.
-He succeeds with two networks, but fails with a third, despite screaming into the telephone, pleading with them to stop.
+He succeeds with two networks, but seemingly fails with a third, despite screaming into the telephone, pleading with them to stop.

 Cast

-Dick Warlock, who played Michael Myers in Halloween II, played the android Assassin.

 Production

 When approached about creating a third Halloween film, original Halloween writers John Carpenter and Debra Hill were reluctant to pledge commitment.
-Carpenter and Hill agreed to participate in the new project only if it was not a direct sequel to Halloween II, which meant Michael Myers would not be the focus of the film.
-Irwin Yablans and Moustapha Akkad, who had produced the first two films, gave Halloween III a budget of $2.5 million.
+Carpenter and Hill agreed to participate in the new project only if it was not a direct sequel to Halloween II, which meant Michael Myers would not be the focus of the film..
+Irwin Yablans and Moustapha Akkad, who had produced the first two films, gave Halloween III a budget of $4.6 million.